Fatty Meal Challenge for Healthy Subjects

 The trial requires that you do not take medications with alpha-blockers.
 Other medications are not specifically mentioned, so it's best to discuss your current medications with the trial team.

-Is the fatty meal challenge safe for humans?
+What prior data suggests that the fatty meal challenge is safe for healthy subjects?

 GA